dao-duc-tung/sagemaker-ml-system/README.md

 ## Introduction

 This solution customizes [AWS safe deployment pipeline for SM](https://github.com/aws-samples/amazon-sagemaker-safe-deployment-pipeline).
 It provides a _Blue/Green_, also known as a _Canary_ deployment, by creating a Lambda endpoint that calls into a SageMaker endpoint for real-time inference.

+The main use-case of this solution is building an end-to-end ML system that supports the entire ML lifecycle including data preparation, model training, model evaluation, model deployment, and system monitoring with automation in most of the steps.
+Check the section `System functionalities` below for more detail about the system's capabilities.

 ### Abbreviation and Terminology